Search for Articles:

 The Pečarić Journal of Mathematical Inequalities (PJMI)

-The Pečarić Journal of Mathematical Inequalities (PJMI) ISSN: 3135-0577 (online) | 3135-0569 (Print) is an international, peer-reviewed journal dedicated to advances in the theory, methods, and applications of mathematical inequalities and convexity.
-The journal honors the legacy of Academician Professor Josip Pečarić by fostering both classical and contemporary developments in inequality theory and by showcasing their far-reaching impact across mathematics and the applied sciences.
-PJMI welcomes rigorous, original work and aims to be a definitive reference point for researchers, practitioners, and educators working with inequalities as a central tool.
+The Pečarić Journal of Mathematical Inequalities (PJMI), ISSN: 3135-0577 (Online), 3135-0569 (Print), is an international, peer-reviewed, Diamond Open Access journal dedicated to advances in the theory, methods, and applications of mathematical inequalities and convexity.
+The journal honors the scholarly legacy of Academician Professor Josip Pečarić by fostering both classical and contemporary developments in inequality theory and by showcasing their far-reaching impact across mathematics and the applied sciences.
+PJMI welcomes rigorous and original work and aims to serve as a specialized reference point for researchers, practitioners, and educators working with inequalities as a central mathematical tool.

 • Publisher: Ptolemy Scientific Research Press (PSR Press), part of the Ptolemy Institute of Scientific Research and Technology.